BetaHydri/SpotlightPictures/README.md

-## SpotlightPictures - PosH Module to backup of Windows 10 / 11 Spotlight Wallpaper Pictures into desired destination folder.
+## SpotlightPictures - PosH Module to backup / copy the awsesome Spotlight Wallpaper Pictures into desired destination folder.

 ##### Info: EN-\* and DE-\* Windows 10 System-Locale is actual supported.
 Pictures >=1080p will be kept.